emerald/welcome/README.md

 - 32-bit version of glibc

 **Tested with:**
-- intel 64 bit CPU
+- intel 64 bit and ARMv7l (32 bit) CPU
-- Linux (WSL2 with Debian and Ubuntu)
+- Linux: Debian, Raspbian and WSL2 with Debian and Ubuntu
-- EMERALDARCH set to i386linux
+- EMERALDARCH set to i386linux (for 32 bit) and x86_64linux (for 64 bit)

 ## Project setup